Joshua Youngblood: Rutgers

 Youngblood announced that he would be transferring to Rutgers in November, 2020.
 In his first season with the team he played in nine games and had six catches for 52 yards and one touchdown and returned seven kicks for 156 yards.
 As a senior, Youngblood caught six passes for 74 yards and returned six kickoffs for 129 yards.
 After the season, he decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and entered the NCAA transfer portal for a second time.

 Delaware

 Youngblood join the Delaware Fightin' Blue Hens as a graduate transfer.

+Professional career

+He played for the Helsinki Wolverines in the top league in Finland, earning league All Star honors.
+In 2026, Youngblood played for the Saarland Hurricanes in the German Football League.
+He was honored as the league MVP for the season with his all purpose production.